Search results

 }

-NOTE: If you are facing issues with the validity of the ASP.NET Core developer certificate, you can try the following commands to resolve it: dotnet dev-certs https --clean, dotnet dev-certs https and dotnet dev-certs https --trust.
+1. If you are experiencing issues with the validity of the ASP.NET Core developer certificate, you can try the following commands to resolve it: dotnet dev-certs https --clean, dotnet dev-certs https and dotnet dev-certs https --trust.

 How this sample works

-2. Before rendering, call the authorizationUrl, which redirects to the AuthorizationServer action in the BoldBIEmbedController, which generates the EmbedSignature using the embed secret provided in the embedConfig.json of the ASP.NET Core application.
+2. Before rendering, call the authorizationUrl, which redirects to the AuthorizationServer action in the BoldBIEmbedController.
+This action generates the EmbedSignature using the embed secret provided in the embedConfig.json of the ASP.NET Core application.

 Get Embed Details

-3. These details will be sent to the Bold BI server and get validated there.
-Once the details are validated, the dashboard starts to render.
+3. These details will be sent to the Bold BI server and will be validated there.
+Once the details are validated, the dashboard will start to render.

 Steps to create new React with ASP.NET Core application to embed dashboard

-1. Create a folder in the desired location and open it in the Visual Studio Code.
+1. Create a folder in the desired location and open it in Visual Studio Code.

-2. Open the terminal in the Visual Studio Code.
-Please refer to the following image.
+2. Open the terminal in Visual Studio Code.
+Please refer to the image below.
 Terminal Image

-3. To create a new project, run this command in the terminal.
+3. To create a new project, you should run this command in the terminal.

 dotnet new react

-5. To download the embedConfig.json file, please follow this link for reference.
-Additionally, you can refer to the following image for visual guidance.
+5. To download the embedConfig.json file, please click on the following link for reference.
+Furthermore, you can consult the accompanying image for visual assistance.
 EmbedSettings image EmbedConfig Properties

 6. Copy the downloaded embedConfig.json file and paste it into the designated location within the application.
-Please ensure you have placed it in the application, as shown in the following image.
+Make sure you have placed it correctly in the application, as shown in the following image.

 EmbedConfig image

-7. Create a new folder called Models.
-Create a model class as DataClass.cs to define the following properties.
-These properties are used to get the dashboard details from the server.
+7. Please create a new folder named Models.
+Inside this folder, create a model class called DataClass.cs to define the following properties.
+These properties are used to retrieve the dashboard details from the server.

-Execute the following commands in the terminal to add the necessary references to the project: dotnet add package Newtonsoft.Json and dotnet add package System.Runtime.Serialization.Primitives.
-Ensure the System.Runtime.Serialization and Newtonsoft.Json namespaces in the DataClass.cs model file.
+To add the necessary references to the project, execute the following commands in the terminal: dotnet add package Newtonsoft.Json and dotnet add package System.Runtime.Serialization.Primitives.
+Make sure to include the System.Runtime.Serialization and Newtonsoft.Json namespaces in the DataClass.cs model file.

 [DataContract]